-Introduction from the Ian Cole Wilkins of Indigo Group.
+Introduction from Ian Cole Wilkins, the CEO of the Indigo Group.

 Indigo Service Solutions Limited, a limited company registered in England and Wales with the company number 06165906, and registered office at C/O Uhy Hacker Young Lanyon House, Mission Court, Newport, South Wales, NP20 2DW.
-Together with the other constituent members, set out in paragraph 1 below, It trades as and is part of the Indigo Service Solutions Group described below (hereinafter the “Group”).
+Together with the other constituent members, set out in paragraph 1 below, It trades as and is part of the Indigo Group described below (hereinafter the “Group”).

 We are proud of the steps we have taken to combat slavery and human trafficking.

 The supply chains that we are primarily operating within consist of our end clients that we provide our services to, the relevant group company that provides the services, and either our umbrella employees, self-employed contractors or limited companies that we provide our services to or for on behalf of end clients.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-As part of our initiative to identify and mitigate risk, we carry out extensive due diligence including knowing your customer checks, and right to work checks, using a digital identity verification process, using our cloud-based technology.
+As part of our initiative to identify and mitigate risk, we carry out extensive due diligence including know your customer (KYC) checks, and right to work checks, using a digital identity verification process, using our cloud-based technology.

 We have in place systems to:

-We have zero tolerance for slavery and human trafficking.
+We have zero-tolerance for slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values and ethics we have in place a rigorous supply chain compliance programme.
 This consists of a registration and review process utilising multi-point checks to pick up potential discrepancies that might be indicative of a slavery risk:

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we have and continue to provide training to our staff and the policy is expressly referenced in our Staff Handbook.
 We also require our business partners to provide training to their staff and suppliers and providers.